mesh17/Acer-Nitro-7-AN715-51-OpenCore-Hackintosh/README.md

  ### Power Management
  * On idle laptop uses 0.50w to 0.60w - stable for me.
+ * Use [CPUFriendFriend](https://github.com/corpnewt/CPUFriendFriend) to optimize your power management configuration ( don't use mine as they are optimized for i5-9300h)
  * using custom SSDT-DDGPU fixes power sapping issues .

  Intel Power Gadget